devaultcrypto/devault/doc/abc_update_logs.md

      Update GetTransaction's parameters
-     Update mempool and compact block logic to use TxHash tx pool: Use class methods to hide raw map iterator impl details Update mempool's mapDelta to use TxId
-     Update mempool's mapTx to index from TxId.
-     Use TxId in setInventoryTxToSend
+     Update mempool and compact block logic to use TxHash tx pool: Use class methods to hide raw map iterator impl details xx   Update mempool's mapDelta to use TxId xx   Update mempool's mapTx to index from TxId. xx   Use TxId in setInventoryTxToSend
      refactor: Drop boost::this_thread::interruption_point and boost::thread_interrupted in main thread xx   Use BlockHash in BlockTransactionsRequest
      [cmake] link test runners by default